Migration Configuration Reference

 This file defines how the migration tool connects to Bitbucket and GitHub, and how user identities are mapped.

-🔧 File Overview
+🔧 Configuration File

 {